New Course Development and TIIP (The Instructional Improvement Project)

 - The Instructional Improvement Project – Application for Curriculum Innovation

-- Recommended applications are sent to the Vice President of Academic Affairs.
+- TIIP proposals are reviewed competitively by the Curriculum Development Committee.
+Recommended applications are sent to the Vice President of Academic Affairs for final approval.

-- Office of Academic Affairs informs all applicants of funding status and provides support for applicants chosen for funding.
+- Dean for TLCI informs all applicants of funding status and provides support for applicants chosen for funding.

 Once the CCOG has been approved by the Vice President for Academic Affairs in Courseleaf, funds will be dispersed by the Dean for TLCI’s office.

 50% of funds are dispersed at the midpoint and 50% at the end of the project, contingent on submission of status reports at each point and approval of those reports by the chair.
 Once the chair has approved each report, funds will be dispersed by the Dean for TLCI’s office.